- Roger Cotterrell, Queen Mary, University of London, UK

 Contents: Introduction: approaching law.
 Perspectives (Legal and Social Theory): Law and social theory; Legal philosophy and legal pluralism; Why must legal ideas be interpreted sociologically?; A legal concept of community.
 Applications (Comparative Law and Culture): The concept of legal culture; Law in culture; Is there a logic of legal transplants?; Sociology and comparative law; Interpretation in comparative law; Conclusion: Frontiers of community; Bibliography; Index.

 About the Author: Roger Cotterrell FBA is Anniversary Professor of Legal Theory at Queen Mary, University of London, UK.
 He studied law and sociology at London University and, before joining the Queen Mary faculty, taught at the University of Leicester.
 A former trustee of the Law and Society Association, he has held visiting positions at universities in Belgium, Italy, Spain, Sweden, Hong Kong and the United States.
 His other books include three edited works published by Ashgate: Law and Society (1994), Sociological Perspectives on Law (two volumes, 2001) and Law in Social Theory (2006).
+He was awarded the 2013 SLSA Annual Prize for Contributions to the Socio-Legal Community

-Reviews: '"It is now widely accepted that sociological inquiry is valuable and necessary to illuminate the social or historical processes that shape legal doctrine."
+'"It is now widely accepted that sociological inquiry is valuable and necessary to illuminate the social or historical processes that shape legal doctrine."
 No one has done more to make his words come true than Roger Cotterrell himself.
 Law, Culture, and Society exhibits Cotterrell's unique standing as a particularly authoritative guide along the frontiers of sociology and legal scholarship.'
 Sir Neil MacCormick, University of Edinburgh, UK

 'How can we theorize the relationship between law and society under contemporary conditions of social fragmentation, fluidity, and change?
 In this magisterial book, the eminent theorist Roger Cotterrell argues for analyzing the plurality of law and community.
 This is essential reading for those interested in transnational law as well as current sociolegal theory.'
 Sally Engle Merry, New York University, USA